One-Roll Engine: Mechanics

 Nemesis introduces "Expert Dice", which may be used as normal dice, or the player can select their value before the roll, but no two Expert Dice can be selected to have the same value.
 Expert Dice are also used as buffer against die penalties, where each Expert Die counteracts one die penalty, but then must be rolled as a normal die.
 NEMESIS also uses Wiggle Dice, but renames them "Trump Dice".
 The shorthand notation for Expert Dice is ed and Trump Dice is td.

 Reign also uses "Wiggle Dice", but uses the name "Master Dice" (shorthand notation "md").
-In this setting any dice pool just could contain one special die ("md" or "ed") and can never roll more than ten dice at once.
+In this setting any dice pool could contain just one special die ("md" or "ed") and can never roll more than ten dice at once.
 (Excess allows offsetting penalties while still resulting in an effective pool of ten.)

 In Better Angels instead of their dice pools being based on traditional statblocks, each character has competing traits for various aspects like Knowledge, Generosity, and Honesty on one side and Corruption, Greed, and Cowardice on the other which shift throughout the game based on a character’s actions and personal development.
 Each player controls both their human character as well as the demon ’screwtape’ for the player to their right, with the demon picking half of their supervillain host’s sinful stats, superpowers, and demonic aspects during character creation.
 "Master Dice" appear as one of the boons demons can tempt their hosts with as part of their plot to corrupt the souls of their well meaning hosts badly enough to enable them to be dragged to hell.

 The simplified O.R.E. used in Monsters and Other Childish Things only uses special dice for monsters.
 Normal dice in a monsters' pools may be sacrificed during character creation for special qualities, one of which, "Awesome", grants a die that works like an Expert die in Nemesis.
 Taking the Awesome quality a second time makes the die function like a Wiggle Die.
 Monsters does not use Hard Dice, but other special qualities modify rolls in specific, more limited ways.
 For example, "Gnarly" adds one to damage in combat rolls, while "Wicked Fast" adds one to Width for the purposes of determining speed.